Jozef Cywinski: Switzerland, 1994–2007

-France, 2005–present
+France, 2005–2011

 In 2005, Cywinski moved to Paris, France and was a consultant to Ad Rem Technology SARL, where he invented the Veinoplus stimulator to correct impaired blood circulation in leg veins.
 In September 2010, Cywinski was invited by Peter Glovitzki, director of the Mayo Clinic's Gonda Vascular Institute to lecture on the application of the Veinoplus at the Mayo Clinic Continued Medical Education Seminar in Paris.

-Currently, with Ad Rem Technology, Cywinski, continues as chief technology officer, the developments and distribution of Veinoplus stimulators and novel nano-stimulation devices for angiology and sports medicine applications as well as for athletic performance improvement.
+When in Paris and with Ad Rem Technology, Cywinski, served as Chief Technology Officer, continued developments and marketing certification (FDA) of Veinoplus stimulators and novel nano-stimulation devices for angiology and sports medicine applications as well as for athletic performance improvement.

 In 2007, Cywinski became manager and sole shareholder of EMSTIM, EURL, in Paris.
 EMSTIM is a research institute for the development of medical devices and therapeutics.
 It is currently accredited by the French Ministry of Higher Education as an R&D institute for developments in medical technologies.
 This resulted in a Veinoplus patent (assigned to Ad Rem Technology) and to more developments of novel electro-stimulation devices/techniques.

 Hemodynamic research on Cywinski's Veinoplus stimulators was performed and published by Professor Andrew Nicolaides and his team at Imperial College London, England.
 This research proved that stimulation of the calf muscles by the Veinoplus can be effective in preventing Deep Veinous Thrombosis (DVT) and Pulmonary Emboli (PE).
 If was also effective at improving circulatory problems in legs (including those of diabetics or those with peripheral artery disease) that if not treated can lead to non-healing ulcers or amputation.